dbots-pkg/dbots.js/README.md

 ## Supported Services
 The supported services list has been moved into the website.
-You can see a full (and automatically updated) list of usables services [here](https://dbots.js.org/#/docs/main/master/general/services).
+You can see a full (and automatically updated) list of usables services [here](https://dbots.js.org/#/docs/main/latest/general/services).

+## Changelog
+You can see the changelog for every version [here](https://dbots.js.org/#/docs/main/latest/general/changelog).

 ## Contribution
 Any contribution may be useful for the package!
 Make sure when making issues or PRs that the issue has not been addressed yet in a past issue/PR.